bhdouglass/bhdouglass-com/src/content/blog/node-20.md

 and [Mocha](https://mochajs.org/).
 These features include `describe` and `it`/`test` functions, mocks, and parallel test execution.

+For more details, check out [my tutorial on the Test Runner](../nodejs-test-runner).

 I do not believe that the Node.js test runner will replace Jest and Mocha, but rather it will give a lightweight option when needed.